José Rizal: Secondary

-He took the entrance examination to Colegio de San Juan de Letrán, as his father requested, but he enrolled at the Ateneo Municipal de Manila.
-He graduated as one of the nine students in his class declared sobresaliente or outstanding.
-He continued his education at the Ateneo Municipal de Manila to obtain a land surveyor and assessor's degree and simultaneously at the Universidad de Santo Tomás, where he studied a preparatory course in law and finished with a mark of excelente, or excellent.
-He finished the course of Philosophy as a pre-law.
-Upon enrolling at the Ateneo Municipal de Manila, he dropped the last three names that made up his full name, on the advice of his brother, Paciano and the Mercado family, thus rendering his name as "José Protasio Rizal".
+Rizal enrolled at the Ateneo Municipal de Manila after his brother sought help from one of his friends.
+The school originally rejected him since the academic term already started.
+Upon enrolling at the school, he dropped the last three names that made up his full name, on the advice of his brother and the Mercado family, rendering his name as "José Protasio Rizal".
 Of this, he later wrote: "My family never paid much attention [to our second surname Rizal], but now I had to use it, thus giving me the appearance of an illegitimate child!"
-This was to enable him to travel freely and disassociate him from his brother, who had gained notoriety with earlier links to Filipino priests Mariano Gomez, Jose Burgos, and Jacinto Zamora (popularly known as Gomburza), who had been accused and executed for treason.